-The discussion began with a presentation from HBO senior vice president of productions and incentives Jay Roewe, who said viewers were increasingly craving content that was craving content that “culturally familiar and relatable”, while noting Australia was a “sought-after destination for productions from all around the world”.
+The discussion began with a presentation from HBO senior vice president of productions and incentives Jay Roewe, who said viewers were increasingly craving content that was “culturally familiar and relatable” while noting Australia was a “sought-after destination for productions from all around the world”.

 “While 15 countries drive over 90 per cent of all global content expenditure, the bulk of primetime viewing outside of North America is dominated by local homegrown content,” he said.